 - A list of publications and patents by the nominee.

 All text should be at least 11 pt font.
-Nominations should be submitted as a single PDF file (Name the PDF file with candidate's name, for example: JessicaSmith-LeeteNomination.pdf) via the online Leete Award Nomination Form.
-Nominations for 2015 will likely be due April 1, 2015.
+Nominations should be submitted as a single PDF file (Name the PDF file with candidate's name, for example: JessicaSmith-LeeteNomination.pdf)via the online Leete Award Nomination Form.
+Nominations for the 2017 award are be due May 1, 2017.

 About Edward Leete (1928-1992)

 Edward Leete was born on April 18, 1928 in Leeds, England.
 In 1948, he received the B.Sc. degree from the University of Leeds where he also completed the Ph.D. in 1950 with William Bradley in the organic chemistry of colors and dyestuffs.
 He was awarded a two-year Goldsmiths Company Traveling Fellowship, which he spent with the well-known French-Canadian alkaloid chemist, Leo Marion and with whom he continued until 1954 as a NRC Canada Postdoctoral Fellow in Ottawa.
 He began his academic career at UCLA as instructor, then assistant professor, and moved to the University of Minnesota in 1958 where he became full professor in 1963.
 Among his awards, are the first Phytochemistry Prize and Medal (1990) and University of Minnesota Distinguished Teaching Award (1976).

 Beginning in his postdoctoral work at NRC, research on alkaloids became his career choice and passion which he followed with a consistent focus to answer the encompassing question: how do plants take the available amino acids and make such complex and variable structures as the alkaloids?
 He pursued the field of “alkaloid biogenesis” with all methods available at that time: both radioactive and non-radioactive tracer analysis and NMR spectroscopy.
 His work was internationally recognized and appeared in some 250 publications.